Bio724/Bio724-Lecture-Notes/lecture-awk-bash/pipeline-example-motifs.md

 ### A note on sorts and joins

 As [mentioned previously](../lecture-filesystems-terminals-unix/unexpected-sorting.md), locale settings in your OS can effect sorting (e.g. the sorting rules for simple ASCII encoding are different than for UTF-8).
 This is especially true when combining `sort` and `join`.
-For this reason, the [GNU documentation for join](https://www.gnu.org/software/coreutils/manual/html_node/Sorting-files-for-join.html) recommends "The sort and join commands should use consistent locales and options if the output of sort is fed to join".
-Below I've added the invocation `LC_ALL=C` to the beginning every line involving sorting or joining to insure this.
-Another option would be to invoke `export LC=ALL` in your bash session or, to make this the default every time you login, by adding `export LC=ALL` to your `.bashrc` file.
+For this reason, the [GNU documentation for join](https://www.gnu.org/software/coreutils/manual/html_node/Sorting-files-for-join.html) recommends: "The sort and join commands should use consistent locales and options if the output of sort is fed to join".

+Below I've added the invocation `LC_ALL=C` to the beginning every line involving sorting or joining to ensure this.
+Another option would be to invoke `export LC=ALL` in your bash session or, to make this the default by adding `export LC=ALL` to your `.bashrc` file.